2021 Kuomintang chairmanship election: Debates

 A televised debate between the four candidates took place on 4 September.
 Chiang again stressed his role as a kingmaker during the presidential election, stating that he would not run for the post himself.
 He regarded the maintenance of peace and safety as vital to Cross-Strait relations, and said that the Kuomintang needed to offer more opportunities to its younger members.
 In his remarks, Chu expressed the belief that the elected chairman must focus on consolidation of party strengths against the Democratic Progressive Party.
 To Chu, the kingmaker role would be served by a stronger KMT.
 Chu commented that the party must participate in Cross-Strait interactions, and focus on social exchanges with China, to show the public the party's commitment to peace, prosperity and safety.
 He also vowed to create opportunities for younger party members.
 Chang criticized Chiang and Chu for making intangible and empty promises.
 Chang's main goal was to sign a peace treaty with Beijing, if the Kuomintang won a legislative majority in 2024.
-Chang also advocated for an China-based office to be established, in order to help Taiwanese expatriates in China.
+Chang also advocated for a China-based office to be established, in order to help Taiwanese expatriates in China.
 Cho felt that young Kuomintang members deserved attention and respect from a selfless and professional party leader, and stated that, if elected, he would invite Chinese Communist Party general secretary Xi Jinping to Taiwan for a summit on Cross-Strait relations.
 A group of Taiwan independence activists led by the Taiwan Republic Office gathered outside the TVBS Media building, where the debate was held, in protest, shouting slogans at each of the four chairperson candidates.
 Chang responded to the protesters by giving a thumbs-down sign.